Jasmin Bhasin

-Early and personal life
+Early life

 Bhasin was born to a Sikh family in Kota, Rajasthan on 28 June 1990.
 She completed her schooling from Kota and graduated from a hospitality college in Jaipur.

+Personal life

 Bhasin met actor Aly Goni during Fear Factor: Khatron Ke Khiladi 9 in 2018.
-Later the two begun dating each other in 2021 after appearing in Bigg Boss 14.
+In 2021, the two began dating each other after appearing in Bigg Boss 14.

 Career

-Early career (2011–2015)
+Early career (2011–2016)

 Bhasin started her acting career with the Tamil film Vaanam in 2011.
-She then acted in a few more South Indian films like Malayalam film Beware of Dogs (2014) Telugu films Veta (2014) and Ladies & Gentlemen (2015).
+She then acted in a few more South Indian films like Malayalam film Beware of Dogs (2014), Telugu films Veta (2014) and Ladies & Gentlemen (2015).

 In August 2015, she made her television debut with Zee TV's popular romantic Tashan-e-Ishq as Twinkle Taneja opposite Zain Imam and Sidhant Gupta.

-Breakthrough & recognition (2017–2019)
+Breakthrough & recognition (2017–2020)

 In January 2017, she was seen portraying Teni Bhanushali in Colors TV's love triangle show Dil Se Dil Tak opposite Sidharth Shukla and Rashami Desai.
 The show went off air in June 2018.

 She made her reality debut through participating in the stunt-based show Fear Factor: Khatron Ke Khiladi 9 where she finished at 7th place.
-From January 2019, she began portraying Happy Mehra in StarPlus's Dil Toh Happy Hai Ji in June 2019, she got replaced by Donal Bisht.
+From January 2019, she began portraying Happy Mehra in StarPlus's Dil Toh Happy Hai Ji.
+In June 2019, she got replaced by Donal Bisht.

 In December 2019, she starred in Ekta Kapoor's popular supernatural franchise Naagin 4: Bhagya Ka Zehreela Khel portraying Nayantara Alongside Vijayendra Kumeria and Nia Sharma on Colors TV until her role ended two months later in February 2020 and Rashami Desai joins in with the same role.

 In August 2020, she participated 2nd time in Colors TV's stunt-based reality show Khatron Ke Khiladi - Made In India where she finished at 3rd place.

 Rise to prominence (2020–present)

 In October 2020, she participated in Colors TV's reality show Bigg Boss 14 where she ended up at 11th position.

 In 2021, she did several Hindi and Punjabi music videos with channel such as T-Series, Desi Music Factory and Saregama.

 In January 2022, Bhasin started shooting for her first Punjabi film Honeymoon opposite Gippy Grewal in Chandigarh, filming completed in London in April 2022, and the film released on 25 October 2022.

+In 2024, she starred in Carry on Jattiye, part of the Gippy Grewal-led Carry on Jatta franchise.
+In the same year, she starred in Ardaas Sarbat De Bhale Di, also with Grewal.
+In June 2025, she participated in Prime Video's The Traitors India, where she finished at 6th place.

 In the media

 Bhasin was ranked in The Times of India's Most Desirable Women of Indian Television at No. 16 in 2018, No. 12 in 2019 and No. 3 in 2020.
+Bhasin is also one of the most followed television actress on Instagram.